OTQL queries

 Filters

-The reader might be surprised to find events named click in this result.
+The user might be surprised to find "click" events in this result.
 However remember that the where clause only filter the roots (i.e the UserPoints).
-To retrieve only the display event, one need to add an @filter clause :
+To retrieve only "display" events, the user will need to add an @filter clause as follow:

 Assuming the same data, this query would produce the following result :